muyangren907/flask_tg/readthedocs/concepts/asyncio.rst

 Generally, **you don't need threads** unless you know what you're doing.
 Just create another task, as shown above.
-If you're using the daxiedewuyu with a library that uses threads, you must be careful to use `threading.Lock` whenever you use the client, or enable the compatible mode.
+If you're using the django with a library that uses threads, you must be careful to use `threading.Lock` whenever you use the client, or enable the compatible mode.
 For that, see :ref:`compatibility-and-convenience`.